UPDATED April 1 with one new article from the Irish Post

 Gabriel Byrne and Taoiseach Brian Cowen

-More from the Irish Times:
+More from the Irish Times [article is now behind a paywall]:

 To all his roles, including that of the not-so-stable psychiatrist Dr Paul Weston, Byrne brings subtle and rich emotion.